 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’"

-What does it mean to "enter by the narrow gate"?
+What Does it Mean to Enter by the Narrow Gate?

 In fact, Jewish people don't believe in the devil as Christians do.
 They believe Satan (they call him haSatan or the Adversary) works for God.
 His job is to make choosing good over evil enough of a challenge so that it can be a meaningful choice.
 In other words, Satan is an angel whose mission is to add difficulty, challenges, and growth experiences to life.
-He was created for this purpose (according to the Jews) and so they see him more as a tormenting angel, whose sole purpose is to test God's people to see if they will stray from Him.
+He was created for this purpose (according to the Jews), so they see him more as a tormenting angel whose sole purpose is to test God's people to see if they will stray from Him.
 This is why Satan cannot harm anyone without God's permission.
-It is why he must appear before God (see Job 1:6-12) to give an accounting of what he has been doing on earth.
-So when Jesus speaks of the path that leads to destruction, the path that is full of temptations and sin, he knows that the Adversary is on that path.
+He must appear before God (see Job 1:6-12) to account for what he has been doing on earth.
+So when Jesus speaks of the path that leads to destruction, the path full of temptations and sin, he knows that the Adversary is on that path.
 It is the path that leads to the destruction of your relationship with God and where you will spend eternity.

-As Christians, our beliefs should be centered in God's Word and it is by His Word that we should live.
+As Christians, our beliefs should be centred on God's Word, and it is by His Word that we should live.
 Often this means we stand out like a sore thumb.
-We are everything that is contrary to the world.
-We will face ridicule, we will be shamed, we will be called intolerant and bigots, all because we will not be swayed from our love of God and His Word.
-Understand this - God's Word is God's voice.
-His personality, His values, His joys, His sorrows, His promises, His plans for us are all contained in The Bible - His Holy Word.
-And as many of our brothers and sisters in Christ have experienced, we will all ultimately face persecution for our love God and His Word.
+We are everything contrary to the world.
+We will face ridicule, be shamed, and be called intolerant and bigots because we believe Jesus is the only way to be saved.